 1976 Sales Tax Revenues.
 The 1976 Sales Tax is the Authority's single largest source of revenue for operations.
 The 1976 Sales Tax is collected by the State Board of Equalization (the "SBOE").
 Pursuant to an agreement between the Authority and the SBOE, the SBOE remits revenues from the 1976 Sales Tax to the trustee for senior lien obligations secured by the Sales Tax (herein referred to as the "1976 Sales Tax Bond Trustee") on a monthly basis.
-Pursuant to its procedures, the SBOE projects receipts of the 1976 Sales Tax on a quarterly basis and remits an advance of such receipts to the 1976 Sales Tax Bond Trustee each month based on such projection.
+Pursuant to its procedures, the SBOE projects receipts of the 1976 Sales Tax Bond Trustee and unarterly basis and remits an advance of such receipts to the 1976 Sales Tax Bond Trustee each month based on such projection.
 During the last month of each quarter, the SBOE adjusts the amount remitted to reflect the actual receipts of the 1976 Sales Tax for the previous quarter less administration costs.
-After application for payment of the senior lien obligations and the junior lien obligations, if any, secured by the Sales Tax (herein referred to as the "1976 Sales Tax Obligations"), 1976 Sales Tax Revenues are budgeted to pay operating expenses and to pay capital expenditures where state or federal capital assistance programs require that the recipient of assistance contribute locally derived revenue.
+After application for payment of the senior lien obligations and the junior lien obligations, if any, secured by the Sales Tax (herein referred to as the "1976 Sales Tax Revenues are budgeted to pay operating expenses and to pay capital expenditures where state or federal capital assistance programs require that the recipient of assistance contribute locally derived revenue.

 2000 Measure A Sales Tax Revenues.
 The 2000 Measure A Sales Tax is also collected by the SBOE.
 Pursuant to an agreement between the Authority and the SBOE, the SBOE remits revenues from the 2000 Measure A Sales Tax to the trustee for obligations secured by the 2000 Measure A Sales Tax (herein referred to as the "2000 Measure A Sales Tax Bond Trustee") on a monthly basis.
 Pursuant to its procedures, the SBOE projects receipts of the 2000 Measure A Sales Tax on a quarterly basis and remits an advance of such receipts to the 2000 Measure A Sales Tax Bond Trustee each month based on such projection.
 During the last month of each quarter, the SBOE adjusts the amount remitted to reflect the actual receipts of the 2000 Measure A Sales Tax for the previous quarter less administration costs.
-After application for payment of the senior lien obligations and the junior lien obligations, if any, secured by the 2000 Measure A Sales Tax herein referred to as the "2000 Measure A Sales Tax Obligations," 2000 Measure A Sales Tax Revenues provide funding for operations and transit projects listed in the Authority's Valley Transportation Plan.
+After application for payment of the senior lien obligations and the junior lien obligations, if any, secured by the 2000 Measure A Sales Tax Revenues provide funding for operations and transit projects listed in the Authority's Valley Transportation Plan.
 See "Authority Budgeted Revenues and Expenditures - Valley Transportation Plan."